 Finding closure after a breakup definitely makes the pain somewhat more bearable and the process of moving on easier, as it frees you from being consistently caught in the loop of whats, hows, whys, ifs and buts.
 A closure conversation after a breakup gives you clarity about exactly why the relationship didn’t work out.
 While finding these answers can be painful in the moment, they certainly are pivotal in freeing from the clutches of the past.

 What Is Closure After A Breakup?

-But there comes a stage in life when you are finally willing to let go and move on.
+Finding closure after a breakup is crucial because it helps you reach a stage in life when you are finally willing to let go and move on.
 You do not feel any kind of emotion or pain anymore when you think about your ex.
 You finally make peace with your past.